The Best Freebies and Discounts for Over 50s in the UK

 Retail bargains for over 60s

-Many retailers offer schemes and promotions that are exclusive to over 60s, so it’s always worth looking online or asking in-store before you buy.
+Many shops have deals that are exclusive to over 60s, so it’s worth checking online or asking in-store before you buy.

-For example, Boots offers a raft of over 60s rewards for Advantage Card holders(www.boots.com opens in a new tab), including additional points on your purchases and free points when you sign up for a free card or take a hearing test.
-You can even get cheaper car maintenance with Club 60 from ATS Euromaster(www.atseuromaster.co.uk opens in a new tab), giving you reduced MOT prices as well as 15% off servicing and selected car parts.
+For example, Boots offers over 60s rewards for Advantage Card holders(www.boots.com opens in a new tab).
+These include extra points on your purchases and free points when you sign up for a free card or take a hearing test.

-On Tuesdays over 60s can also claim a 10% discount on your weekly shop at Iceland.
-Smaller discounts that can be repeated weekly are a great way to save money on your regular food shop.
+On Tuesdays over 60s can also claim a 10% discount on your weekly shop at Iceland(www.iceland.co.uk opens in a new tab).
+Small discounts that can be repeated weekly are a great way to save money on your regular food shop.

 Eat out for less

-If you’re heading out for a bite to eat, be sure to look out for restaurants that have reduced price menus for over 60s.
+Heading out for a bite to eat?
+Look out for restaurants that have reduced prices for over 60s.
 Several pub and restaurant chains such as Greene King(www.greeneking-pubs.co.uk opens in a new tab) have a discounted seniors menu at many locations.

 Discounts on days out

-Just at the age when you’re starting to get more leisure time, you can plan day trips for a fraction of the cost if you know where to look.
+Just at the age when you’re starting to get more free time, you can plan day trips for a fraction of the cost.
 Whatever you’re into, over 60s can enjoy discounts on a wide range of different days out:

 Cheaper travel for over 60s in the UK

-Over-60 bus passes allow you to travel on buses and other public transport completely free and can be obtained throughout the UK.
-You can apply for a free bus pass at age 60 in Scotland, Wales, Northern Ireland and London, or at state pension age elsewhere in England.
+You can get over-60 bus passes throughout the UK, which allow you to travel on buses and other public transport for free.
+You can apply at age 60 in Scotland, Wales, Northern Ireland and London, or at state pension age elsewhere in England.
 You can learn about the rules in your area and apply for an older person’s bus pass(www.gov.uk opens in a new tab) via the gov.uk site.

-Train travel is also much cheaper for those over the age of 60.
+Train travel is also cheaper for those over 60.
 A Senior Railcard(www.senior-railcard.co.uk opens in a new tab) gives you ⅓ off the price of train tickets and costs £30 for one year or £70 for three years, so you can make your money back in just a few trips.
-There are also a whole host of other offers for railcard holders(www.senior-railcard.co.uk opens in a new tab), including:
+There is also a range of other offers for railcard holders(www.senior-railcard.co.uk opens in a new tab), including:

 Winter Fuel Payment

-The Winter Fuel Payment(www.gov.uk opens in a new tab) is certainly not to be scoffed at: the Government offers a tax-free lump sum of between £250 and £600 to those born on or before 25 September 1956 to help pay for heating bills.
+The Winter Fuel Payment(www.gov.uk opens in a new tab) can be a huge boost in colder months.
+The Government offers a tax-free lump sum of between £250 and £600 to those born on or before 25 September 1957 to help pay for heating bills.
 This amount is higher than usual in winter 2022/3 and winter 2023/4 as it includes a Pensioner Cost of Living payment of £150 to £300.

-The amount you receive per household is based on who lives in the property and when they were born.
-You will receive the full amount of £600 if you live alone and were born on or before 25 September 1942.
+How much you get per household is based on who lives in the property and when they were born.
+You will receive the full amount of £600 if you live alone and were born on or before 25 September 1943.
 Visit the gov.uk page(www.gov.uk opens in a new tab) to learn how much you’ll get in other cases.

 Those who get the State Pension or other social security benefits will receive this money automatically, but you can still make a claim on the gov.uk site(www.gov.uk opens in a new tab) if this doesn’t apply to you.